frenchie4111/ideashare/README.md

 Known issues
 ------------
-[] Voting  has been turned off due to multi user bug [] When users submit an inkling it should update the inklings box and show their submission
+-[ ] Voting  has been turned off due to multi user bug -[ ] When users submit an inkling it should update the inklings box and show their submission -[ ] Javascript should be updated to have more efficent onclick listeners